openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

   * For controls that belong to a room: `<Room name> / <Control name>`
   * For controls without a room: `<Control name>`

-## Items

-Items for Miniserver's controls can be created manually or automatically, depending on openHAB's `Item Linking/Simple Mode` setting.
-This setting can be modified in PaperUI under `Configuration/System` page and should be set to the desired value before Loxone Thing is created.
-Please consult [tutorial](http://docs.openhab.org/tutorials/beginner/configuration.html) for more details about item linking simple mode.

-When `Simple Mode` is enabled, openHAB will automatically build and link items for all channels created by the binding, one for each channel.
-Item label will be equal to the channel's label, allowing for a human-readable representation of the controls wherever there is a need to choose an item in a user interface, usually from a drop-down list (for example in HABPanel, IFTTT, Alexa).

-In case user wants to create items manually, they can be defined in [.items file](http://docs.openhab.org/configuration/items.html#item-definition-and-syntax).
-Linking of an item to a particular Loxone control is done through passing channel ID to a `{channel=...}` assignment in the item definition.
-Examples:

-  * On-off switch with a tag recognizable by Alexa service, representing a Switch subcontrol (output) of a Miniserver's Lighting Controller:

-    `Switch Kitchen_Light "Kitchen Light" <switch> ["lighting"] {channel="loxone:miniserver:504E9420290F:0EC5E0CF-0255-6ABD-FFFF402FB0C24B9E"}`

-  * Temperature of the Miniserver (on Loxone: Virtual Analog State functional block or InfoOnlyAnalog control}:

-    `Number Miniserver_Temp "Miniserver temperature: [%.1f °C]" <temperature> {channel="loxone:miniserver:504E9420290F:0F2F2133-017D-3C82-FFFF203EB0C34B9E"}`

-  * Pushbutton switch representing a Miniserver's Virtual Input of pushbutton type (pushbutton realized by adding `autoupdate="false"` parameter):

-    `Switch Reset_Lights "Switch all lights off" ["lighting"] {autoupdate="false",channel="loxone:miniserver:504E9420290F:0F2F2133-01AD-3282-FFFF201EB0C24B9E"}`

-### Loxone and Amazon Alexa

-Your openHAB server can be exposed through [myopenHAB](http://www.myopenhab.org/) cloud service to  [Amazon Alexa](https://en.wikipedia.org/wiki/Amazon_Alexa) device with [openHAB skill](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L) enabled.
-To enable this service, please consult instructions available [here](https://community.openhab.org/t/official-alexa-smart-home-skill-for-openhab-2/23533).

-When creating a Miniserver Thing in the openHAB's Item Linking Simple Mode, Loxone binding will automatically create item tags required by Alexa, so that Miniserver's controls can be discovered by [Alexa smart home]( https://www.amazon.com/alexasmarthome) module.
-Tags will be created for switches, which belong to a category of "lighting" type.
-This will allow you to command Loxone controls with your voice.

-Alexa will recognize items by their labels, which will be equal to the corresponding control's name on the Miniserver.
-In case your controls are named in a way not directly suiting voice commands, you will need to manually add and link new items to the channels, and add proper tags as described in the above instructions.

 ## Advanced Parameters

 This section describes the optional advanced parameters that can be configured for a Miniserver.
 They can be set using UI (e.g. PaperUI) or in a .things file.
 If a parameter is not explicitly defined, binding will use its default value.